Lying-in

 A mother in Florence lying-in, from a painted desco da parto or birth tray of c.
 1410.
 As women tend to the child, expensively-dressed female guests are already arriving.

 Lying-in is the term given to the European forms of postpartum confinement, the traditional practice involving long bed rest before and after giving birth.
-The term and the practice it describes are old-fashioned or archaic, but lying-in used to be considered an essential component of the postpartum period, even if there were no medical complications during childbirth.
+The term and the practice it describes in the Western world have, with the rise of productivism, come to be seen as old-fashioned or archaic, but lying-in remains an essential component of the postpartum period elsewhere, even if there were no medical complications during childbirth.

 Description

 A 1932 publication refers to lying-in as ranging from two weeks to two months.
 It also suggests not "getting up" (getting out of bed post-birth) for at least nine days and ideally for 20 days.
 Care was provided either by her female relatives (mother or mother-in-law), or, for those who could afford it, by a temporary worker called the monthly nurse.
 These weeks ended with the re-introduction of the mother to the community in the Christian ceremony of the churching of women.
 When lying-in was a more common term, it was used in the names of several maternity hospitals, for example the General Lying-In Hospital in London.
 Until the 1970s, standard NHS postpartum care involved 10 days in hospital, with the newborns taken to the nursery overnight, ensuring the mothers were well rested by the time they returned home.